-A considerable amount of training will be undertaken with our operatives in regards to the new service, including how to return the bags/boxes correctly.
+A considerable amount of training has been undertaken with our operatives in regards to the new service, including how to return the bags/boxes correctly.

 The majority of households across the County will move away from orange bags from the 4th November.
 Other areas, including specific flats, will see the new kerbside scheme rolled out in the following eighteen months and will gradually take on the new receptacles and collections.

 A total of five.